30-day money-back guarantee *

 Here are a few simple steps to check the bacteriological quality of your water:

-(To find out more, read our article Tap water quality in France: we tell you everything you need to know) Use home bacteriological tests: available on the market, these kits allow rapid, albeit approximate, verification.
+Use home bacteriological tests: available on the market, these kits allow rapid, albeit approximate, verification.

 Have a sample analysed in a laboratory: This method is the most reliable for detecting the presence of micro-organisms.